aler9/dctk/README.md

 * ADC and NMDC transparent protocol support
 * **Active** and **passive** mode
-* **Hub**: connection with configurable try count, password authentication, keepalive, compression
+* **Hub**: connection with configurable try count, password authentication, keepalive, compression, encryption
 * **Chat**: bidirectional public and private chat
 * (NMDC only) **File search**: by name or TTH, reply to requests
 * (NMDC only) **File download**: by name or TTH, full or partial, on ram or disk, multiple in parallel, compression, encryption, configurable download slots, validation via TTH